aimux docs

 • Esc - close or return, depending on context

-The create-session modal supports both a name and an optional project path.
+The create workspace modal supports both a name and an optional project path.

 Important behavior: